isabella232/BitHeroesS20/blogp3.md

 The only different part is that we no longer have to parse the form data.
-Instead, we are decoding the base64 image string using the `Buffer.from()`  method, and then passing the new byte array into our `analyzeImage` function, which is exactly the same as before.
+Instead, we are decoding the base64 image string using the `Buffer.from()` method, and then passing the new byte array into the same `analyzeImage` function as before.

 ```js
 var request = require('request-promise');